LENSHOOD/lenshood.github.io/source/about/index.md

 ### LENSHOOD

-I'm a software developer working at ThougtWorks.
+I'm a software developer working at ThoughtWorks.

 I live in XI'AN, a nice place to eating and coding.

-I have two cats.
+I have three cats.